-Signing a contract can be an exciting moment.
-Whether you're signing a new client, buying property or purchasing a much-needed service, the signing is the culmination of a lot of planning and hard work.
+Signing a contract can be exciting.
+Whether you're gaining a new client, buying property or purchasing a much-needed service, the signing is the culmination of a lot of planning and hard work.
 However, it could be disastrous if you fail to thoroughly review the legally binding document.

-To help you avoid being duped, Business News Daily talked to business owners, attorneys and other experts to find out what common contract "gotchas" you should be on the lookout for.
-Don't fall victim to a shoddy contract; stay vigilant, read and re-read the document, and keep an eye out for these dirty tricks.
+To help you with your contract due diligence, Business News Daily talked to business owners, attorneys and other experts to find out what common contract "gotchas" you should be on the lookout for.
+Keep an eye out for these dirty tricks.

-In some cases, contracts will incorporate terms like "notwithstanding" in order to offer a way out of previously stated requirements.
+In some cases, contracts incorporate terms such as "notwithstanding" to offer a way out of previously stated requirements.
 Keep an eye out for a contract that contradicts a party's previously stated obligations by using this terminology.

-Who owns the work of a contracted party is a major concern when entering into an agreement.
-If you're hiring a creative freelancer, make sure you retain the intellectual property rights to the work for which you've paid.
+When you are entering into an agreement, it's important to consider who owns the work of a contracted party.
+If you're hiring a creative freelancer, for example, make sure you retain the intellectual-property rights to the work for which you've paid.
 Otherwise, that content could be used elsewhere at the discretion of the other party, with no regard for your intended use.

-Don't let one party's constant revising and altering of a negotiated contract trip you up.
-If you see excessive revisions, chances are they're trying to hide something in the edits.
-While it might be exhausting (or expensive if you're paying an attorney), review every revision, even if the other party claims it was just a clerical change.
+Don't let one party's constant revising of a negotiated contract trip you up.
+If you see excessive revisions, chances are, they're trying to hide something in the edits.
+While it might be exhausting (or expensive, if you're paying an attorney), review every revision, even if the other party claims it was just a clerical change.
 Otherwise, it could cost you big time down the line.

 Specific accounting practices

-Sometimes, specific accounting practices might mislead investors to expect their dividends will be paid before management compensation when the opposite is true.
-To really understand the flow of money in an organization you're investing in, it's important to read through the contract in its entirety and see what counts as a company expense.
+Sometimes, specific accounting practices might mislead investors to expect their dividends to be paid before management compensation, when, in reality, the opposite is true.
+To really understand the flow of money in an organization you're investing in, it's important to read the contract in its entirety and see what counts as a company expense.

-"Frequently, investors will believe they are getting a preferred return, [where] they are repaid their investment plus interest before management and others receive any payout," said Geoff Morgan, founder of Morgan Legal Group.
+"Frequently, investors will believe they are getting a preferred return, [where] they are repaid their investment plus interest before management and others receive any payout," said Geoff Morgan, founder of Croke Fairchild Morgan & Beres.
 "Be careful, because management can pay themselves bonuses or other salary or compensatory payments that are classified as 'expenses' on the company's income statement but have the effect of funneling money to management ahead of the investor."

-"In countless instances, small business owners, often without their knowledge, continue having payments deducted from their bank account or charged to their credit card long after they ceased using the service," said Marc Rappaport, founder of Rappaport Law Firm.
+"In countless instances, small business owners, often without their knowledge, continue having payments deducted from their bank account or charged to their credit card long after they ceased using the service," said Marc Rapaport, founder of Rapaport Law Firm PLLC.
 "I suggest carefully reviewing a contract to determine whether it provides for automatic renewals.
 Either negotiate these out of the agreement or carefully calendar the date on which you need to give notice of termination."

 Another common "gotcha" is any clause that requires you to pay the other party's legal fees or fulfill other financial obligations in the event there is a conflict or pricing change.
-If you sign a contract with these clauses within the text, there is little you can do to defend yourself.
+If you sign a contract with these clauses, there is little you can do to defend yourself.

 Forum selection clauses

-Forum selection clauses could make it geographically prohibitive for you to litigate against the other party in the event a conflict arises.
+Forum selection clauses could make it geographically prohibitive for you to litigate against the other party if a conflict were to arise.
 These clauses stipulate that if there is any sort of litigation, it must occur in a specific venue.
-Agreeing to a clause like this could put you in a situation that ranges from inconvenient or expensive to purely untenable.
+Agreeing to a clause like this could put you in a situation ranging from inconvenient or expensive to purely untenable.

 If you sign a contract subject to the laws of a foreign country, you could find yourself without the protection of rights you took for granted and assumed would cover the terms of the contract.
 Always be sure you understand which national laws your contract is subject to and the implications of those laws.

-"Contracts governed by the laws of another country that don't provide the same rights for individuals and companies [can] be prohibitively expensive for you or your company to contest or litigate," said Anne Miner at The Dunvegan Group.
+"Contracts governed by the laws of another country that don't provide the same rights for individuals and companies [can] be prohibitively expensive for you or your company to contest or litigate," said Anne Miner, founder of The Dunvegan Group.

-Agreeing to at-will employment contracts gives you very little recourse if you're fired without cause or compensation.
-Agreeing to a contract containing at-will employment clauses can put you in a precarious position that leaves you high and dry if your employer terminates you for any reason, at any time, even if they withhold severance payments.
+Agreeing to at-will employment in contracts gives you very little recourse if you're fired without cause or compensation.
+Agreeing to a contract containing at-will employment clauses can put you in a precarious position that leaves you high and dry if your employer terminates you for any reason, at any time, even if the company withholds severance payments.

 "Contract terms like 'at will' in an employment contract mean you can be terminated at will and with no right to notice or severance," Miner said. "[This is a] big 'watch out,' especially if you will be posted in a remote area or foreign country!"